-The removal of 30.4 miles of interior fences (approximately 15 percent of the total 197 miles of existing fencing) would decrease wildlife habitat fragmentation; this reduced barrier to movement would improve big game migration and also improve habitat for special status species, such as Greater Sage-Grouse, that rely on large and contiguous areas of habitat to support home ranges and/or migration routes (Connelly et al. 2011).
+The removal of 30.4 miles of interior fences (approximately 15 percent of the total 197 miles of existing fencing) would reduce barriers to movement, improve big game migration, and increase habitat for special status species, such as Greater Sage-Grouse, that rely on large and contiguous areas of habitat to support home ranges and/or migration routes (Connelly et al. 2011).
 Fence removal would also decrease the availability of perches for avian predators in the area, which would potentially decrease mortality of Greater Sage-Grouse and other special status wildlife species that are vulnerable to avian predation.

-Modifying or reconstructing 79.6 miles of fencing (43.9 miles reconstructed and 35.7 miles reconstructed as electric only) to meet specific standards according to MFWP's wildlife friendly standards (Appendix B, Fence Design and Maintenance) would improve the condition of big game migration habitat because standards would facilitate wildlife passage (Paige 2012).
+Modifying or reconstructing 79.6 miles of fencing (43.9 miles reconstructed and 35.7 miles reconstructed as electric only) to meet specific standards according to MFWP's wildlife friendly standards (Appendix B, Fence Design and Maintenance) would improve the condition of big game migration habitat because, although standards for fencing have been in place for many years, modifications and enhancements would facilitate wildlife passage (Paige 2012).

-Other range improvements, such as water developments and tanks, would be installed, used, maintained, and/or modified in a manner consistent with multiple use management, and as agreed to in a Cooperative Agreement (43 CFR 4120.3-I(a)); impacts from such activities would not change relative to Alternative A.
+Other range improvements, such as water developments and tanks, would be used, maintained, and/or modified in a manner consistent with multiple use management, and as agreed to in a Cooperative Agreement (43 CFR 4120.3-I(a)) and contingent upon site-specific cultural resource inventory results; impacts from such activities would not change relative to Alternative A.

 As described in Section 3.4.7, bison grazing across large landscapes that include variation in topography and vegetation communities may lead to improvements in vegetation heterogeneity within the project area (Kohl et al. 2013).
 Diversified vegetation and an increase in native plant species (Knapp et al. 1999) would generally increase the availability, quality, and continuity of wildlife habitat by providing habitat features for a greater diversity of wildlife and more areas suitable for foraging, nesting, and cover.
 Greater-Sage Grouse may benefit from an increase in native forbs.
-Ultimately, habitat conditions for wildlife species may improve from movement towards a mosaic of successional stages on the landscape, which is considered beneficial to many wildlife species (including wintering big game species).
+Ultimately, habitat conditions for wildlife species (including wintering big game species) may benefit from continued achievement of land health standards.